Augasty/Augasty/README.md

 - 👋 Hi, I’m @Augasty
-- 👀 I’m interested in web dev and automation testing.
+- 👀 I’m interested in product management, web development, and automation.
-- 🌱 I’m currently working as a consultant in PWC
+- 🌱 I’m currently working as a consultant in PwC India.
 - 💞️ I’m looking to collaborate on frontend, and automation related projects.
-- 📫 How to reach me thesayaksengupta@gmail.com
+- 📫 How to reach me - thesayaksengupta@gmail.com

 <!---
 Augasty/Augasty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.